 The Best Van for Rock Climbers

 The perfect van for rock climbers – in my opinion – is the one that gets you from A to B and can sleep 2 people comfortably.
 Anything after that is a personal preference.
 There are plenty of rock climbers who will swear by their Ram Promaster camper van conversions, or their Sprinter van campers, or their Toyota Tacoma with a camper shell on top, or even their Subaru Outback.

 Short answer: any type, but ideally one with high clearance or 4WD/AWD.

-Every vehicle has its perks, but generally, a vehicle with high clearance and/or 4WD/AWD will get you the farthest.
+Every vehicle has its perks, but generally, a van with 4WD/AWD and/or high clearance will get you the farthest.
 Many crags are out of the way and difficult to approach in a small car.
 It’s extremely useful to have one large vehicle that can fit your whole party, drive through small streams, over rocky boulders or through sandy washes safely.

 Outfit Your Van with Proper Tires